So You Want To Go Canal Cruising

 Return to Contents

-So there you have it... a quick guide as to how to get started canal cruising and basic canal cruising information.
+So there you have it... a quick guide as to how to get started canal cruising and some basic canal cruising information.
 This not a definitive guide to the subject but just an introduction.
 There are plenty of in-depth guides to navigation and the best way to hire or buy a boat.
 If considering hiring a boat, visit the hire companies and look around their boats.
 If thinking about buying a boat, do your homework and speak to other boat owners about the subject.
+If you are thinking about living on board a boat think long and hard and speak to others who already live aboard.
 It is not for everyone but whatever route you decide to go down just remember one thing... canal cruising is contagious and if you like it, once started and you are hooked, it is difficult to give up.
 I know and have nearly sixty years of boating experience to prove it!
 If you do decide to go canal cruising it is an enjoyable pass-time shared by many who want something different, a slower pace of life or just want to get away from it all.
 I don't care if you are in a town, city or in the countryside... as soon as you walk onto the towpath prepare to change down a couple of gears as you are entering a whole new world with, spectacular views, tons of history and heritage plus a more relaxed and slower pace of life!

 Return to Contents